Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchComputeNode.md

 Errors                :
 ```

-This command gets the pool that has the ID Pool07 by using the Get-AzureBatchPool cmdlet.
+This command gets the pool that has the ID Pool07 by using the Get-AzBatchPool cmdlet.
 The command passes that pool to the current cmdlet by using the pipeline operator.
 That cmdlet gets all compute nodes from that pool.